The Hidden Truth About Biotin and Acne: What You Need to Know

 💊 What Is Biotin and Why Is It in These Supplements?

 It sounds great in theory, but here’s the truth: biotin can do more harm than good for acne-prone skin.
+This is especially true if you already struggle with breakouts or sensitivity.

 🚫 Biotin and Pore Clogging: What’s the Link?